example42/example42.github.io/_posts/2018-05-14-puppet-custom-data-types.md

       Variant[Boolean, Integer[0,1]] $tos_cohort,
       ...

-These few lines give us a good idea of how flexible is the type system, and how it can be extended and customised.
+These few lines give us a good idea of how flexible the type system is, and how it can be extended and customised.

 Besides the most common data types like: